yocksers/EmbyIcons/README.md

 ## Overview

 **EmbyIcons** is a powerful plugin for [Emby Server](https://emby.media/) that enhances your media library by overlaying dynamic, informational icons directly onto your posters.
 Shows overlays on both movie and TV show posters!
 Go beyond simple language flags with icons for audio channels, video resolution, HDR, and more.
-This provides a rich, at-a-glance summary of your media's technical specifications, making your library more informative and visually appealing.
+This provides a at-a-glance summary of your media's technical specifications, making your library more informative and visually appealing.

 ---